PaulIanCapanas/PaulIanCapanas/README.md

 - 👋 Hi, I’m @PaulIanCapanas
-- 👀 I’m interested in Learning
+- 👀 I’m interested in learning how i will die
-- 🌱 I’m currently learning on my Software Engineering Degree
+- 🌱 I’m currently learning the meaning of existance
-- 📫 How to reach me @paul.capanas@gmail.com
+- 📫 How to reach me? please don't
 <!---
 PaulIanCapanas/PaulIanCapanas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.